hablapps/blog/_posts/2024-07-02-PostPairsTrading.md

 pysh:.pykx.import[`matplotlib.pyplot]`:show
 pysh[::]
 ```

 After importing the library utility and arranging the p-values into a matrix `mx` (filled with dummy values in the top right) we produce the heatmap and show it:

 ![]({{ site.baseurl }}/assets/2024/07/02/heatmap.png)

-We will draw our attention to the synergy between _FCHI_ and _GDAXI_.
+It draws our attention the relationship between _FCHI_ and _GDAXI_.
 They exhibit a vibrant green color, indicative of a high degree of cointegration, or, in simpler terms, a very low probability of not being related.
-They demonstrate the lowest p-value, suggesting their strength as candidates.
+Indeed, this cointegration makes sense since these indexes refer to the most representative stock markets in Europe: the French (FCHI) and the German (GDAXI) ones.
+They manifest the lowest p-value, suggesting their strength as candidates.
 The next graph consolidates this intuition:

 ![]({{ site.baseurl }}/assets/2024/07/02/cointegration.png)